Skip to content

 What if I have to stop the drug mid-year?

-Lilly cut LillyDirect Zepbound vials from $549 to $499 in late 2024 and added 2.5/5 mg pricing at $349.
-Novo matched with NovoCare Wegovy at $499.
-Medicare’s 2024 SELECT coverage was the first crack in the anorexiant exclusion.
-The Inflation Reduction Act’s Medicare price negotiation will likely reach semaglutide by 2028–2030.
-Budget at today’s number but recheck the path annually.
+Lilly cut LillyDirect vials from $549 to $499 in late 2024 and added 2.5/5 mg at $349.
+Novo matched with NovoCare $499.
+Medicare's 2024 SELECT coverage was the first crack in the anorexiant exclusion.
+IRA Medicare price negotiation reaches semaglutide by 2028–2030.
+Budget at today's numbers, recheck annually.

 Part of the Digital Dashboard Hub network